yelghali/azure-docs/articles/aks/concepts-sustainable-software-engineering.md

 ## For Platform Teams: Sustainability Checklist for AKS clusters

+The following checklist provides recommendations for designing energy and hardware efficient AKS clusters, and operate as a "Green Platform".

+The sustainability considerations for AKS clusters are aligned with [Application platform](concepts-sustainability-application-platform.md)

 **Enable Modernization of Applications**
 -  Use Keda as an [AKS addon](/azure/aks/keda-about)
 -  Use Darp as an [AKS addon](/azure/aks/dapr)